Lamine Ouattara

-Mohamed Lamine Ouattara (born 14 June 1998) is a professional footballer who plays as a striker for JS Kabylie.
-Born in the Ivory Coast, he represents the Burkina Faso national team.
+Lamine Ouattara (born 14 June 1998) is a professional footballer who plays as a striker.
+Born in the Ivory Coast, he plays for the Burkina Faso national team and for Saudi club Al-Taraji.

+Career

+On 30 September 2025, Ouattara joined Saudi Second Division side Al-Taraji.

 International career

 Born in the Ivory Coast, Ouattara is of Burkinabé descent.
 He debuted for the Burkina Faso national team in a 1–0 2020 African Nations Championship loss to Mali on 16 January 2021.